Kroket – Dutch Beef Croquettes

-Kroket Kentang / Indonesian potato croquette is breaded creamy mashed potatoes stuffed with meat and vegetable fillings.
-It is a very popular snack in Indonesia, served with fresh green chilis or spicy peanut sauce.
+Kroket Kentang (Indonesian potato croquette) is a crispy snack of mashed potatoes stuffed with meat and vegetables.
+A twist on the classic Dutch croquettes, it’s often served with fresh green chilis or a spicy peanut sauce dip.

 Why You Will Love This Recipe